proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-Statement_timeout-limit-execution-time-of-statements.md

 ---
 layout: single
-title: "PSQL: Limit Execution Time Of Statements"
+title: 'PSQL: Limit Execution Time Of Statements'
 date: 2017-02-02 20:57
 modified: 2017-02-02 20:57
 categories: til
 tags:
     - psql
     - sql
     - til
 ---

 You can limit the amount of time that postgres will execute a statement by setting a hard timeout.
 By default the timeout is 0 (see `show statement_timeout;`) which means statements will be given as much time as they need.

 If you do want to limit your statements, to say, 1 second, you can set the execution time like so